Super-Resolution Perception for Industrial Sensor Data: Case Study

-For a given time period, we denote the low-res load data collected by low frequency meters as $x$ with frequency $f_l$.
-The corresponding high-re data is $y$ and with a higher frequency $f_h$.
-For a single meter, $x(t)$ is a scalar and $x\in\mathbb{R}^d$, $d$ denote the length of low-res data.
-With a super-resolution factor $\alpha$, we have $f_h=\alpha f_l$ and thus $y\in\mathbb{R}^{\alpha b}$.
-According to the degradation model, we have $y=\downarrow x+n$.
-Our goal is to recover $y$ from $x$ by a SRP mapping $f$.
-We use a deep convolutional neural network called SRPNet to implement the mapping.\\ The network architecture of SRPNet is shown in \figurename~\ref{fig:Net}.
+The network architecture of SRPNet is shown in \figurename~\ref{fig:Net}.
 SRPNet takes the low-frequency data as the input and outputs the estimated high-frequency data directly.
-At top of the network, two 1D convolution layers are operated as a global feature extractor.
+At the top of the network, two 1D convolution layers are operated as a global feature extractor.
 This extractor extracts features from low-res input and represents the features as many feature vectors.
-These vectors contain the abstract feature information of input and each vector has the same dimension with as input data.
+These vectors contain the abstract feature information of input, and each vector has the same dimension as input data.
 After feature extraction, an information supplemental sub-network with the residual structure is used to supplement the lost information to the feature vectors.
 The residual structure consists of a big global residual connection and many local residual blocks.
 The global residual connection will force the network to learn the lost information rather than form the signal itself.
-The local residual blocks make it possible to train deeper network \cite{he2016deep}.
+The local residual blocks make it possible to train a deeper network \cite{he2016deep}.
 In SRPNet, we use 16 local residual blocks for better performance.
 The third part is a reconstruction sub-network.
 In this part, the feature vectors are integrated into $\alpha$ sub-sequences $\phi\in\mathbb{R}^{\alpha\times d}$ by two 1D convolution layers.
-And then rearrange the $\alpha$ channels of same pixel of the sub-sequences into a new sequence of length $\alpha$, corresponding to an $\alpha$ size sequence fragment in the high-res data.
-Thus the $\alpha$ sub-sequences with length $d$ is rearranged into the estimated high-res sequence with length $\alpha\times d$.
+Then rearrange the $\alpha$ channels of the same pixel of the sub-sequences into a new sequence of length $\alpha$, corresponding to a $\alpha$ size sequence fragment in the high-res data.
+Thus the $\alpha$ sub-sequences with length $d$ are rearranged into the estimated high-res sequence with length $\alpha\times d$.
 This sequence is expected to be similar to the ground truth $y$.
-Different from WaveNet \cite{van2016wavenet} which uses recursive strategy to generate sequence data, we use convolution operation to generate a high-res sequence in parallel.
-In the rearranginge process, upsampling function is implicitly included in the previous convolutional layers and can be learned automatically.
-This provides higher computational efficiency since convolution operations are performed on low-res sequence size.
-For WaveNet, it takes about 60 minutes to generate 10000 samples.
-And it only takes 0.2 seconds for SRPNet to generate a sequence with the same length.\\ We use mean squared error (MSE) to train our neural network.
-The loss function is